Your capital is at risk. Terms and conditions apply.

 What happens to my investments if the broker goes out of business?

 In the UK, investment firms must keep client assets segregated from company assets.
 If a broker fails, your investments remain your property and are either returned directly or transferred to another broker.
-Additionally, the FSCS provides protection up to £85,000 per person per firm for any shortfalls.
+Additionally, FSCS investment protection can cover eligible shortfalls up to £85,000 per person per firm.
+Cash deposits may have separate protection limits.

 Are there any hidden fees I should watch out for?

-Common additional fees include currency conversion charges (typically 0.15-0.5%), inactivity fees (often after 12 months without trading), withdrawal fees, and data subscription costs for advanced features.
+Common additional fees include currency conversion charges, inactivity fees, withdrawal fees, product spreads, and data subscription costs for advanced features.
 Also spreads are to be considered, which is the difference between the bid and ask price.
 Always review the full fee schedule before opening an account.

 MatchMyBroker